TAMIDS-Urban-AI-Lab/CoDesign/codesign/docs/03-testing.md

 # E2E Tests

-Codesign uses Maestro for end-to-end testing.
-Maestro only uses the iOS simulator/android emulator and not the physical device for testing.
+Codesign uses [Maestro](https://docs.maestro.dev/) for end-to-end testing, which uses yaml formatting.
+Maestro only uses the iOS simulator/android emulator for testing.
+Locate E2E tests in the e2e/ folder.

 ## Environment Setup

-To run e2e tests for iOS:

 - Ensure to have [XCode and the iOS Simulator installed](https://docs.expo.dev/workflow/ios-simulator/)
 - Download Maestro by running the following command: